-The financial information presented in this report are in addition to information presented in the condensed consolidated financial information for the six months period ended 30 June 2023.
+The financial information presented in this report are in addition to information presented in the condensed consolidated financial information for the six months period ended 30 June 2024 of Bahrain Commercial Facilities Company B.S.C. (the "Company") and its subsidiaries (together the "Group").

-This financial information includes additional quantitative disclosures at 30 June 2023 in order to comply with the Public Disclosure Module of the Central Bank of Bahrain (CBB) volume 5 rulebook.
+This financial information includes additional quantitative disclosures at 30 June 2024 in order to comply with the Public Disclosure Module of the Central Bank of Bahrain (CBB) volume 5 rulebook.